A BRIEF HISTORY OF BETHEL CHURCH~SAGINAW, MICHIGAN

 In October 1988, Rev. Delano L. Bowman was assigned to the pulpit.
 Pastor Bowman and the Bethel family completed construction of the $1.6 million dollar educational center and dedicated the structure on August 27, 1989.
 The cornerstone was laid on July 1, 1990, with Bishop James Haskell Mayo as the chief celebrant.

 Throughout Bethel’s expansion program, the congregation and its leaders continued to follow God’s lead, attempting to do His work by encouraging people everywhere to seek the Lord and the saving grace available only through Him.
 In June 1997, Rev. P. David Saunders was assigned to lead Bethel into the new millennium.
-With his belief that “Love Conquers All”, Pastor Saunders encourages the membership to express the love of Christ in their everyday activities.
+With his belief that “Love Conquers All”, Pastor Saunders encouraged the membership to express the love of Christ in their everyday activities.

 Bethel is growing!
 Although some 149 years have passed since Bethel’s inception, we still have not seen, nor can we even grasp what God has in store for His church.
 While Rev. Snelling’s vision and energy, along with the work of many pastors and congregants, has brought Bethel to the glorious place where it stands today, there is more to do: more souls to save, a calling to fulfill.
 We must work on!!!